 ls -la /Applications

-ls is the command, -la is a compound of two individual options (-l and -a), and /Applications is the path to list.
+is a compound of two individual options (-l

 Understanding paths will help you understand how macOS actually sees your files.
 Essentially, the path of a file is the Russian dolls’ nest of folders in which it’s contained, followed by the name of the file itself.

-For example, on a Mac, the path of a file called My Secrets that lives on user John Doe’s Desktop is /Users/jdoe/Desktop/"My Secrets".
+For example, on a Mac, the path of a file called My Secrets that lives on user John Doe’s Desktop is /Users/jdoe/Desktop/"My Secrets"

 What’s going on here?
 Well, bash thinks that you called ls on /Applications/Path.
 When it couldn’t find that file, it stopped.